Click to read "I love my Caregivers" by Wanda

 MORE THAN 6.8 MILLION INDIVIDUALS

-In 2007 when this question was put to Robert Weiss, M.S., who is well known as “the LymphedemaAdvocate,” he initiated a literature review on this topic, the following is his response and the data he made available to be shared with Lymph Notes members and visitors.
+In 2007 when this question was put to Robert Weiss, M.S. (aka “the LymphedemaAdvocate”) he initiated a literature review on this topic, the following is his response and the data he made available to be shared with Lymph Notes members and visitors.

 When he started on this project, Mr Weiss observed that there was a TOTAL lack of information on the prevalence of lymphedema.
 As he said, "I was forced to make what I hope is a credible estimate using the literature.
 I am behind in reviewing the literature of the last couple of years, but I believe that the following data is still valid.